Your Water Bill

 Augmentation charges are levied against every owner of real property within the Agency with a groundwater well (excluding the area east of the San Andreas Fault, which is unaffected by the Pajaro basin overdraft and seawater intrusion).

 Metered Water Users - Inside the Delivered Water Zone (IDWZ).
 Includes owners of municipal, industrial, agricultural, and other wells with meters located within the delivered water zone.
 These owners and their tenants have access to turnouts on the Coastal Distribution System (CDS), the Agency’s supplemental water supply.

 Metered Water Users - Outside the Delivered Water Zone (ODWZ).
-Includes owners of municipal, industrial, agricultural and other wells with meters located outside of the delivered water zone.
+Includes owners of municipal, industrial, agricultural and other wells with meters located outside of the delivered water zone, this group has no access to Delivered Water turnouts.
 Water consumption by all municipal water users is metered and charged to the municipality.

 Unmetered Water Users - Includes all wells that are not metered, particularly owners of rural residential water wells without meters.
 Rural residential water users that are not metered are currently billed based on an estimated use which has been determined as 0.5 AF per year for the average rural residential household.
 Larger residential, potable water purveyors (municipal, mutual), industrial, agricultural, and other wells producing at least 10 AF per year or more, and wells serving 15 or more connections are required to be metered.
 If a meter is required but not installed, the water usage will be estimated and carry additional penalty charges.